 Proof.
-In Top, cofibrations are no longer monomorphisms, but the strong commutative monoid axiom still holds.
-This may be verified by either checking it directly on the generating maps $S^{n-1} \to D^n$ and $D^n \to D^n \times [0,1]$ (a valuable exercise), or by transporting the strong commutative monoid axiom on sSet to Top via the geometric realization functor.
-From [24] we see that Top satisfies the necessary smallness hypotheses, so Theorem 3.2 applies.
+In Top, cofibrations and monomorphisms no longer coincide, but the strong commutative monoid axiom still holds.
+This may be verified by either checking it directly on the generating maps $S^{n-1} \rightarrow D^n$ and $D^n \rightarrow D^n \times [0, 1]$ (a valuable exercise), or by transporting the strong commutative monoid axiom on sS et to Top via the geometric realization functor.
+From [Hov98] we see that Top satisfies the necessary smallness hypotheses, so Theorem 3.2 applies.

-In case the reader is interested in checking the commutative monoid axiom on Top directly, we remark that the interpretation of Farjoun's work in [8] makes clear that the only property of simplicial sets being used in the argument is that the fixed point subspaces of actions of subgroups of $\Sigma_k$ on $X^k$ are homeomorphic to spaces $X^n$ for some $n \leq k$ .
-So one could apply Farjoun's work just as well in Top as in sSet.
+In case the reader is interested in checking the commutative monoid axiom on Top directly, we remark that the interpretation of Farjoun's work in [RCJ09] makes clear that the only property of simplicial sets being used in the argument is that the fixed point subspaces of actions of subgroups of Σ_k on X^k are homeomorphic to spaces X^n for some $n \le k$.
+So one could apply Farjoun's work just as well in Top as in sS et.
 Indeed, Farjoun's work provides a way to "free up" any diagram category and view the colimit of a diagram as the homotopy colimit of a different diagram (indexed by the so-called orbit category).
 In this way good homotopical properties can be achieved in a great deal of generality.
-The fact that the same argument works in both Top and sSet leads us to make the following conjecture.
+The fact that the same argument works in both Top and sS et leads us to make the following conjecture.

 Conjecture 5.5.
-Suppose that $\mathcal{M}$ is a concretizable Cartesian closed model category in which cofibrations are closed under the operation $(-)^{\square n}/\Sigma_n$ .
-Then the strong commutative monoid axiom holds in $\mathcal{M}$ .
+Suppose that \mathcal{M} is a concretizable Cartesian closed model category in which cofibrations are closed under the operation $(-)^{\Box n}/\Sigma_n$.
+Then the strong commutative monoid axiom holds in \mathcal{M} .